Bannock County Marriage Licenses

 - If you do not have a Social Security Number, you must provide written verification from the Social Security Administration that you have not been assigned a Social Security Number.

 - If you are not a U.S. resident, you should submit a valid passport or birth certificate issued by an entity other than a state or the United States.
+Submit such proof that the applicant is lawfully present in the United States.

 How much does the Marriage License cost?